tangbl93/AntiAPPCrash/README.md

 - unrecognized selector
 - accessing _cachedSystemAnimationFence requires the main thread
 - Application tried to present modally an active controller
+- Application tried to present a nil modal view controller on target

 # 参考的案例